web-alchemy/eleventy-plugin-nunjucks-component/README.md

 module.exports = (eleventyConfig) {
   eleventyConfig.addPlugin(EleventyPluginNunjucksComponent, {
-    tagName: 'component' // default is `component`,
+    /* default is `component` */
+    tagName: 'component',

+    /*
-    pathToComponents: (componentName) => `src/components/${componentName}.njk` // string or function `(componentName) => 'path'`.
+      String or function `(componentName) => 'path'`.
       Default is current working directory.

       If `pathToComponents` is a function, then it should return the full path to the component using its `ComponentName` argument.
       If `pathToComponents` is a string, then it should contain the base path of the components folder, which will then be concatenate with `ComponentName` and the extension `.njk'.
+    */
+    pathToComponents: (componentName) => `src/components/${componentName}.njk`
   })
 }
 ```